 A Diploma Programme consists of courses that are part of an associate degree programme.
 They are designed to provide the graduate with skills and competencies for immediate employment into a particular occupational field.
 Students may be able to transfer some of these credits into an associate degree programme at a later time depending on the programme of study.

+DIPLOMAS p.
+58 - 66

-Computer Network Technology 56
+Computer Network Technology

-Computer Programming Technology 57
+Computer Programming Technology

-Culinary Arts 58
+Culinary Arts 60

-Food & Beverage Management 59
+Food & Beverage Management 61

-Heating, Ventilation & Air Conditioning Technology 60
+Heating, Ventilation & Air Conditioning Technology 62

-Hospitality Management 61
+Hospitality Management 63

+Motor Vehicle Technology 64

+Plumbing Technology 65

+Wood Technology 66